 Overview of Assessment Objectives

-Assessment in [Company Name] serves as a foundational tool for evaluating the attainment of knowledge, understanding, and skills by our employees and candidates.
-The KnowledgeSmart Skills Assessment system is utilized to address two primary categories of objectives: individual development and organizational advancement.
+Assessments in [Company Name] serve as a foundational tool for evaluating our employees' and candidates' attainment of knowledge, understanding, and skills.
+The KnowledgeSmart Skills Assessment system addresses two primary categories of objectives: individual development and organizational advancement.

 For Candidates/Employees:

-Diagnostic Assessments: These are used to pinpoint an employee’s or candidate's strengths and weaknesses, crafting a personalized development plan or aligning them with suitable project teams.
-Diagnostic assessments help in tailoring training programs to individual needs, thereby enhancing personal and professional growth.
+Diagnostic Assessments: These are used to pinpoint an employee’s or candidate's strengths and weaknesses, craft a personalized development plan, or align them with suitable project teams.
+Diagnostic assessments help tailor training/onboarding programs to individual needs, thereby enhancing personal and professional growth.

-Formative Assessments: Conducted during the learning process, these assessments provide continuous insights into an employee's development, informing performance management and supporting career progression.
-The feedback from formative assessments is integral for setting learning goals and fostering a culture of reflective and independent learning.
+Formative Assessments: During the learning process, these assessments provide continuous insights into an employee's development, informing performance management and supporting career progression.
+Feedback from formative assessments is integral to setting learning goals and fostering a reflective and independent learning culture.

 Summative Assessments: Although not linked to formal qualifications in our system, summative assessments, when used, aim to evaluate the culmination of learning and training efforts, typically at the end of a training cycle or project.